forynski/jax-pid-nn/README.md

 ## Executive Summary

 **JAX-PID-NN** is a comprehensive machine learning framework for **particle identification (PID)** in ALICE at the LHC, optimised for challenging momentum regions.
 The framework addresses the fundamental problem of **extreme data sparsity**: in the critical 0–1 GeV/c range, 91.8 per cent of Bayesian PID measurements are missing, making traditional rule-based approaches unreliable.
-Six complementary machine learning architectures are trained and evaluated on Pb-Pb Monte Carlo reconstructed data to understand which paradigm best handles high-dimensional, partially-missing physics data.
+Four neural architectures — SimpleNN, DNN, FSE + Attention (Phase 0) and FSE + Attention (Detector-Aware, Phase 1) — are implemented in JAX/Flax, exploiting XLA compilation and JIT for fast training and inference, while two tree-based baselines — Random Forest (scikit-learn) and XGBoost (native XGBoost library) — are trained using their respective optimised libraries.
+Together, these six complementary models are evaluated on Pb–Pb Monte Carlo reconstructed data to understand which paradigm best handles high-dimensional, partially-missing physics data.

 ### Headline Finding: Tree-Based Models Dominate